AudeNec/AudeNec/README.md

 ### Looking for opportunities

-👀 With solid skills in **HTML, CSS, JavaScript, and React**, I combine technical abilities with a background in project management.
+👀 With solid skills in **HTML, CSS, Typescript, React and Express**, I combine technical abilities with a background in project management.
 My experience in the cultural sector and social economy enables me to bridge technical execution with effective project coordination.
 <br>
 📅 I am currently learning fullstack, and am available for jobs starting spring 2025.